-Requests will only be considered when a student falls behind in the program and wishes to catch up by enrolling in courses at another school.
 Requests must be submitted to and approved by the Dean before the course can be taken at the institution.
 Courses taken without prior authorization will not be accepted as a transient or transfer credit.

 To receive credit, the course must be equivalent to the required JCTS course.
 Students must also receive a grade of "C" or higher and submit the official transcript to the Dean for review.
 The Dean will forward the transcript to the Registrar for processing.